 Ted had found his vintage on sale for $9.99, just under the cheap wine limit, at a shop in western Vermont.
 Convinced it was a winner after only one taste, he bought two cases.

 Ted hummed as he munched his noontime sandwich and stared at his sure-to-be-a-winner wine.
-He’d been working on his flavor notes for a while, and admitted to himself that he was a bit surprised to discover how long it took to find just the right two-hundred words to describe his treasured pinot.
+He’d been working on his description for a while, and admitted to himself that he was a bit surprised to discover how long it took to find just the right two-hundred words to describe his treasured pinot.